peterhinch/micropython-msgpack/README.md

     z = umsgpack.load(f)
 print(z)  # z might be a wide range of Python objects
 ```
-Where the protocol is extended it is still self describing.
-If the extension
+The protocol maintains its self describing characteristic even when extended.
-module is available to the receiver, code as above will work.
-For example the
+If the extension module is available to the receiver, code as above will work.
-following might retrieve a `dict` containing, amongst other data, a `tuple` of
+For example the following might retrieve a `dict` containing, amongst other
-`complex` values:
+data, a `tuple` of `complex` values:
 ```python
 import umsgpack
 import umsgpack_ext  # Extension module can encode tuple, set and complex